ToR-0/ransomware-python/readme.md

 ```python
   python3 ransomware.py
 ```
+**[ ! ] Run it a first time will encrypt all files, running a second time will detect that the encryption already been applied so it will requests the key to decrypt all victim's file**

 By default the files which will be encrypted will be those which are in the current working directories, to specify the path you can add this for example: for more information click [here](https://www.geeksforgeeks.org/python-os-listdir-method/)